canonical/tdx/README.md

 Save BIOS settings and boot up.

+### TDX Host check

-- Verify that TDX is enabled using the dmesg command:
+Verify that TDX is enabled using the dmesg command:

 $ sudo dmesg | grep -i tdx